Genomicsplc/variantkey/README.md

 ```

-## Javascript library
+## Javascript library (limited support)

-Use the following command to test the Javascript implementation.
+Use the following command to test and minify the Javascript implementation.

 ```
 make javascript